ardeora-cmu/Project5/README.md

 Using some of the work you did above and the JavaRDD distinct() and count() methods, display the number of distinct words in The Tempest.

 Write this output to the screen with System.out.println().
+This output will be included in your pdf.

 ### Task 3.

 Use the split method with a regular expression of "" and a flatmap to find the number of symbols in The Tempest.

 Write this output to the screen with System.out.println().
+This output will be included in your pdf.

 ### Task 4.

 Find the number of distinct symbols in The Tempest.

 Write this output to the screen with System.out.println().
+This output will be included in your pdf.

 ### Task 5.

 Find the number of distinct letters in The Tempest.

 Write this output to the screen with System.out.println().
+This output will be included in your pdf.

 ### Task 6.

 This is an interactive piece.
-Ask your user to enter a word and show all of the lines of The Tempest that contain that word.
+Ask your user to enter a word and show all of the lines of http://www.andrew.cmu.edu/course/95-702/homework/data/SparkDataFiles/TheTempest.txt that contain that word.
 The search will be case-sensitive.
 If, for example, the user enters the word "love", she would see such lines as:

 ```
 BOATSWAIN  None that I more love than myself.
 You are